NBowlin/Unity_Coordinate_Mapping/README.md

 # Global Coordinate Mapper

 The Global Coordinate Mapper is a free, open source project for visualizing data sets across a globe in Unity.
+It gives you the flexibility to visual data without having to set up custom models or adhere to specific json schemas.

 ## Installation